back to overview

 4.2.
 Extract environmental data for each presence/absence

-For each presence and pseudo-absence, we extract the corresponding environmental values, using the function terra::extract.
+For each presence and pseudo-absence, we can extract the corresponding environmental values, using the function terra::extract.

 Before doing any extraction, we always need to make sure that our spatial objects and raster are having the same CRS: